 The Cycling Club, along with various other clubs, is registered with the Student Activities Office on the 3rd floor of the University Union.
 The Cycling Club offers organized rides, races, team clothing, discounts, and more.
 Riders of all levels and styles are encouraged to become involved.
 To find the latest information on the Cycling Club, please call the Student Activities Office at (916) 278-6595.

-Always lock your bicycle to a fixed metal rack in a designated bicycle parking area.
-A metal U-type lock is recommended.
+Always lock your bicycle to a fixed metal bike rack in a designated bicycle parking area.
+Bicycles may only be locked to bicycle racks.
 Take with you any parts that are quick-release and cannot be secured.
 Always record your serial number.
 It is a good idea to engrave your frame with your driver's license or identification card number.
-The department has an engraver and can loan it to you at the front counter.
+The Sacramento State Police Department has an engraver and can loan it to you at the front counter.

 In addition, it is recommended that you license your bicycle with the Sacramento State Police Department so that the serial number and description is readily available in the event that the bicycle is stolen.
 The Police Department is open 24 hours for bicycle registration.
 The chances of recovering a stolen bicycle increase when a serial number has been entered into the California-wide stolen property data base.
 Minimize your losses ahead of time.
 Do not ride to campus on a high dollar bicycle.

 Updated: February, 2015